Arrugonoto/rock-paper-scissors/README.md

   1. Basic knowledge and understanding of HTML(5)
   2. Basic knowledge and udnerstanding of CSS(3)
   3. Basic knowledge and understanding of JavaScript
-  4. Knowledge of functional programming
+  4. Knowledge about functional programming

 #### Description
   It's simple project about rock-paper-scissors game made for learning JS and functional programming purpose.
 Project is fully complete, fetch repository and run in browser.